 * KBC will no longer be accepting new loan applications from 15th July 2022.
 When KBC leaves the Irish market, your loan may be transferred to the Bank of Ireland.
 Find out more about changes at KBC here.

 Compare the following features for each lender to help you choose the cheapest loan.

 Choosing the right lender

 The best lender for you will depend on your financial circumstances and credit rating.
 Here are several things you can do to make sure you are using the best lender for your borrowing needs.

 Check for any exclusive rates with your current bank: Some lenders offer favourable rates or exclusive loan products for existing customers.
 It’s worth checking out interest rates from your own bank or building society first.

 Check eligibility criteria: To qualify for a loan, you must be over 18 and a resident of the Republic of Ireland.
-A lender will decide whether you’re eligible for a loan based on repayment capacity, financial status and a credit check with the Irish Credit Bureau but approval may differ depending on the lender’s individual criteria.
+A lender will decide whether you’re eligible for a loan based on repayment capacity, financial status, and a credit check with the Central Credit Register (CCR) but approval may differ depending on the lender’s individual criteria.

 Compare typical interest rates: The lender will set the interest rate based on your ability to repay and credit history, however, you can get a fair idea of what the interest rate will be by looking at the ‘typical APR’.
 This indicates the interest rate given to the majority of customers.